Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 ****Usage on UNIX/Windows****

 1. For the new host, run the installation executable.
-In the Installation architecture screen, select **Cluster-additional host.**
+In the Installation architecture screen, select **Cluster- additional host.**
 1. Complete the installation.
 1. On the shared disk where runtime directory is installed, execute the profile.
 1. Execute the command add_host:
     ```
-    cft add_host -hostname newhost -host newhost.company.int
+    cft add_host - hostname newhost - host newhost.company.int
     ```
 1. Check that new hostname displays when listing the hosts:
     ```